 The gratuity rules are mandated under the Payment of Gratuity Act, 1972.
 The act was passed by the Parliament on 21st August 1972 and came into force on 16th September the same year.

-All central and state government departments, defense, and local governing bodies are covered under this act.
-Private organisations can come under its purview subject to fulfillment of certain conditions.
+All central and state government departments, defence, and local governing bodies are covered under this act.
+Private organisations can come under its purview subject to fulfilment of certain conditions.

 Rules pertaining to the applicability of gratuity are mentioned below –

 Organisations with a workforce of 10 employees on a single day in the preceding 12 months are liable to pay gratuity.
 If the number of employees of the same organisation reduces to under 10, it will still have to pay the gratuity, as per regulations of the Act.

 To be eligible, an employee has to render his/her services for 5 continuous years.
 However, this condition is not taken into consideration in situations of demise or disablement of an employee.

 For the calculation of the 5 years, a single year is assessed as 240 working days for employees working in organisations that do not involve work underground.
 For those working in mines and other such fields, a year is assessed as 190 days.

 The 5 years of continuous service also include interruptions caused by strike, lockout, accident, leaves, layoff, absence from duty without leave, and termination of service not on the part of an employee.

 As per the gratuity rules, an employee will be eligible to avail gratuity upon –

 Gratuity is calculated based on an individual’s last drawn salary and years of service.
 The formula for calculation differs from the applicability of the Payment of Gratuity Act, 1972.